Discerning God’s Will: Homily for St. Philip Neri

 In these days between the two great solemnities of the Ascension and Pentecost, the Church holds its breath in anticipation—an anticipation greater than any except Holy Saturday and the Easter Vigil.

 What we look forward to is the great gift of the Holy Spirit and the birthday of the Church as we know it.
-The sacraments, the priesthood, the apostolic succession of bishops, the papacy, the magisterial teaching authority, the transmission and development of sacred doctrine — all this depends on the gift of the Holy Spirit.
+The sacraments, the priesthood, the apostolic succession of bishops, the papacy, the magisterial teaching authority, the preservation of sacred tradition — all this depends on the gift of the Holy Spirit.

 So what we look forward to in Pentecost is a beginning.
 But in our readings today our Lord and St. Paul are each contemplating endings: “finishing my course” in the words of St. Paul; “accomplishing the work you that you gave me to do” in the words of our Lord.